Saidat23/devops.pbl/project2.md

 While the Apache server embeds the PHP interpreter in each request, Nginx requires an external program to handle PHP processing and thus, act as a bridge between the PHP interpreter itself and the web server.
 This allows for a better overall performance in most of the PHP-based websites, while requiring additional configuration.
 I’ll need to install php-fpm, (PHP fastCGI process manager), and direct Nginx to pass the PHP requests to the software for processing.
 I’ll also need php-mysql, a PHP module that allows PHP to communicate with MySQL-based databases.
 The Core PHP packages will be installed automatically as dependencies.

 To install the 2 packages at once, "sudo apt install php-fpm php-mysql" is used and when prompted, type Y and press ENTER to confirm installation.
 Now the PHP components is installed.
 Next is to configure Nginx to use them.

 ![php installed](https://github.com/Saidat23/devops.pbl/assets/138054715/7632d4e1-604c-41c8-bb0d-bcbb669ea9c1)

+ ## CONFIGURING NGINX TO USE PHP PROCESSOR
+ When using the Nginx web server, we can create server blocks (similar to virtual hosts in Apache) to encapsulate configuration details and host more than one domain on a single server.

+On Ubuntu 20.04, by default, Nginx has only one server block enabled and it is configured to serve documents out of a directory at /var/www/html.
+It can be difficult to manage if one is hosting multiple sites.
+Rather than modifying /var/www/html, I’ll create a directory structure within /var/www for the "your_domain" website, leaving /var/www/html in place as the default directory to be used if a client request does not match any other sites.

+To create the root web directory for the "your_domain" Website, run "sudo mkdir /var/www/projectLEMP" then, assign ownership of the directory with the $USER environment variable "sudo chown -R $USER:$USER /var/www/projectLEMP", this will reference your current system user.
+Now, We'll open a new configuration file in Nginx’s sites-available directory using any preferred command-line editor.
+Here, Nano editor was used with the command "sudo nano /etc/nginx/sites-available/projectLEMP".
+The bare-bones configuration was pasted in the blank and activated by linking it to the config file from Nginx's sites-enabled directory using "sudo ln -s /etc/nginx/sites-available/projectLEMP /etc/nginx/sites-enabled/".
+Then the configuration was tested for syntax errors with the command "sudo nginx -t"

+## TESTING PHP WITH NGINX